dbisu/pico-ducky/README.md

 2. Copy `boot.py` from the folder you cloned / extracted this repository to the root of the pico-ducky.
 3. Copy your payload script to the pico-ducky.
 4. Disconnect the pico from your host PC.
 5. Connect a jumper wire between pin 18 and pin 20.
-6. This will prevent the pico-ducky from showing up as a USB drive when plugged into the target computer.
+This will prevent the pico-ducky from showing up as a USB drive when plugged into the target device.
-7. Remove the jumper wire and reconnect to your PC to reprogram.
+6. Remove the jumper wire and reconnect to your PC to reprogram.

 The default mode is USB mass storage enabled.